JuddHarrison/The-Colourful-World-of-the-Strong-Force/README.md

 The "vertex" pieces also require glueing together - these must be done in the following combinations if the toys are to correspond to physical hadrons:

-- 3 female connectors, all different colours, in a "Y" shape.
+- 3 female connectors, all different colours/anti-colours, in a "Y" shape.

 - 3 male connectors, all different colours, in a "Y" shape.